 GMS OH 751 Biochemistry, 1st semester

 This course is designed to acquaint the student with the basic principles of modern biochemistry.
 The topics to be covered include proteins, enzymes, DNA, RNA, and protein synthesis, metabolism, lipids, connective tissue, and hormones and second messengers. [ 6 cr].
-This course is taken with the DMD I students.
+This is a DMD I course.

 GMS OH 730 Physiology, 1st semester

 This course presents the physiology of cells, tissues, organs and integrated body functions, including the physiological basis for the understanding of clinical conditions.
 An integrated approach is taken to endocrinology and reproduction.
 Hormonal aberrations and their end results in human are presented in clinical correlations. [ 6 cr.]
-This course is taken with the DMD I students.
+This is a DMD I course.

 GMS OH 731 Physiology, 2nd semester

 This course is a continuation of GMS OH 730.
 Students will be given the same grade for each course upon completion of both courses.[ 2 cr.]
-This course is taken with the DMD I students.
+This is a DMD I course.

 GMS OH 750 Prevention and Health Promotion in Dentistry, 2nd semester